songxiaoli/automl/README.md

 # automl
-Ability to use deep learning to build architectures
+Ability to use deep learning to build neural network architectures